 A CT (Computed Tomography) Scan is a type of imaging that takes pictures of your child's body.
 It can be used to study all parts of the body, including arms and legs, organs, blood vessels and bones.
 CT scans are fast, painless, noninvasive and accurate.
 With each rotation of the machine, a thin image of your child is created.
 These images are similar to slices of bread.
 They can be rearranged to view the area at different angles, and can even generate 3-D images.

 - Be sure to tell the technologist if there is a chance you or your child may be pregnant.

-- Please talk about the scan with your child before the test so he will know what the technologist will be doing.
-The technologist will tell you how long the test will take.
-Feel free to ask questions before and after the test.
-Parents may stay with their child during the CT scan, except for pregnant women and parents who have other children with them.
+- Please talk about the scan with your child before it happens so he or she will know what the technologist will be doing.
+The technologist will also explain everything before the test.
+Feel free to ask questions before, during and after the scan.

-- The technologist may give some contrast solution in the child's vein through a small needle (or IV).
-Your child will feel a little stick at first, but if he holds still, it will last only a few seconds.
+- The technologist may give contrast in the child's vein through a small needle (or IV).
+Your child will feel a little poke at first, but it will last only a few seconds.

 - The contrast medium circulates in the blood and makes certain parts of the child's body show up clearly on the x-rays.

 - For the test, your child will be placed on a padded table.
 Straps, like seat belts in a car, will be placed across his body and fastened to the table to keep him from

 moving or falling.